ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 keywords:
     - Scala
 ---
-In this post we talk about Scala Class, Objects, Traits and Interfaces.
+In this post we talk about Scala Classes and Objects.
 Its relationships between different components and inheritance.
 We are assuming **that classes, methods, and polymorphism are familiar to the reader** and we will only delve into those terms that are new to the scenario at hand.

 The next example or its idea have been taken from [Programming in scala, 3rd edition](https://www.amazon.co.uk/Programming-Scala-3rd-Martin-Odersky/dp/0981531687)